 F: 1(856) 489 4449

 All articles published in BMJ Open will be deposited by us on authors' behalf in PubMed Central.
 This means that articles are also discoverable through the PubMed database.
-BMJ Open is included in the ISI Web of Science, and is also indexed by Scopus, CAB Abstracts and Google Scholar.
+BMJ Open is included in the ISI Web of Science, and is also indexed by Scopus, CAB Abstracts, Google Scholar and MEDLINE/PubMed.

 BMJ Open does not publish case reports, only research articles.
 BMJ Case Reports publishes cases in all disciplines so that healthcare professionals, researchers and others can easily find clinically important information on common and rare conditions.
 Case reports published in other journals from BMJ will also be adapted for publication on BMJ Case Reports.
 BMJ Case Reports is not an open access journal.